 South Lincoln Family Dentistry Location.

 Frequently Asked Questions about Hybrid Prosthesis

-During the procedure, we utilize our team’s excellent sedation dentistry so that you won’t feel anything.
-Hybrid Prosthesis is also the least invasive teeth implants procedure we offer.
-As a result, there is very little swelling or pain afterward.
+During the procedure, we utilize our team’s excellent sedation dentistry, so that you won’t feel anything.
+Doing a Hybrid Prosthesis is also the least invasive teeth implant procedure that we offer.
+As a result, there is very little swelling or discomfort afterward.

 How long will it take for me to heal after this procedure?

 Healing time is minimized because of the nature of the treatment.
 A few short months will have you shining brightly and comfortably with your brand new teeth.

 The surgical procedure will be completed in one day.
 The surgery takes about 2 hours per arch.
 You’ll be under sedation though, so it will feel like an instant.
 After a few months, your new teeth will fuse with your bone, and you’ll be ready for your permanent teeth.

 Another dentist told me I’m not a candidate for a permanent fixed bridge or dental implants.
 Can I still get a Hybrid Prosthesis?

 About 90% of patients who are turned away because of bone loss will be great candidates for a Hybrid Prosthesis.
 This is because the procedure uses the front part of your jaw and doesn’t require a bone graft or sinus augmentation.